Navigating permanent underdetermination in dark energy and inflationary cosmology: State of play in modern cosmology

 \section{State of play in modern cosmology}

-In this article, we will study certain classes of theories that are commonly used to model both inflation and dark energy.
-We will consider only the simplest versions of these theories, which are both given by a single, canonical scalar field on an FLRW metric:
+The simplest versions of inflation and dark energy theories are both given by a single, canonical scalar field on an FLRW metric:

-where $g$ is the metric, $R$ is the Ricci scalar, $M_{\mathrm{pl}}$ is the Planck mass, $\varphi$ is the scalar field, $V(\varphi)$ is the potential of the scalar field, and $S_m$ represents the action for matter fields.

-When modeling the early universe, this theory is referred to as the `inflation' and the scalar field is taken to dominate the mass-energy budget of the universe.
-When modeling dark energy in the late time universe, this theory is referred to as `quintessence' and the scalar field and matter are both dynamically relevant as they have comparable energy densities in the present epoch.
-While the action above is written with a minimal coupling between the scalar field and the Ricci scalar, in the single field inflation paradigm it is common to also consider non-minimal couplings between the scalar field and gravity as there are plausible arguments that they are to be expected at these energies (see \textcite{Martin:2013tda} for a comprehensive review).
-Such non-minimal couplings can also be considered in quintessence, but since this is less common than in inflation we will follow the main physics literature here and confine ourselves to minimally coupled quintessence models (see \textcite{Tsujikawa:2013fta} for a comprehensive review).
+where $g$ is the metric, $R$ is the Ricci scalar, $M_{\mathrm{pl}}$ is the Planck mass, $\varphi$ is the scalar field, $V(\varphi)$ is the scalar field potential.
+When modeling the early universe, this theory is referred to as `inflation' and when modeling dark energy in the late time universe, this theory is referred to as `quintessence'.\footnote{While the action above is written with a minimal coupling between the scalar field and the Ricci scalar, in the inflation paradigm it is common to also consider non-minimal couplings between the scalar field and gravity as there are plausible arguments that they are to be expected at these energies \parencite{Martin:2013tda}.
+Such non-minimal couplings can also be considered in quintessence, but since this is less common than in inflation we will follow the main physics literature here and confine ourselves to minimally coupled quintessence models (see \textcite{Tsujikawa:2013fta} for a comprehensive review).}